Lua API

 14

-loadlib (classname, method)
+loadlib (classname, method) function

-inside the class, and returns it as a C function.
+This function provides similar functionalities to Lua's loadlib.
+It looks for a method static public int yourSuppliedMethodName(Lua L); inside the class, and returns it as a C function.

 Parameters:

-: (string) The method name.- We expect the method to accept a single
+classname: (string) The class name.method: (string) The method name.- We expect the method to accept a single

-parameter and return an integer.
+Luaparameter and return an integer.

 - We expect the method to accept a single